Topological Graphic Passwords And Their Matchings Towards Cryptography: Algebraic group/set matching partitions

 For encrypting a network by graphic groups we show a simple example in Fig.\ref{fig:path-gpw-12}, Fig.\ref{fig:network-group-0} and Fig.\ref{fig:network-group-1}.
 We have an operation defined by

-for each element $x\in V(G)\cup E(G)$ shown in Fig.\ref{fig:path-gpw-12}.
+for each element $x\in V(G)\cup E(G)$ shown in Fig.\ref{fig:path-gpw-12}, where $\lambda=i+j-k~(\bmod~13)$, and call (\ref{eqa:additive-operation-abelian}) ``\emph{additive operation}''.
 We can see that there are many ways to realize a network encrypted by a graphic group, since there are two or more ways to join $G_i$ with $G_j$ by an edge (allow by two or more edges).
 Thereby, we have obtained many encrypted networks.